-What better time to explore the relationship between communion, that is, the Lord's Supper and fellowship with Christ and fellowship with one another.
-This coming Friday we celebrate Christmas.
+Today we will explore the relationship between communion, that is, the Lord's Supper and fellowship with Christ and fellowship with one another.
 From before time Christ's birth was planned by God the Father and at the same time Christ's death was also planned.
 Both Christ's birth and His death are celebrations.
 Before we jump into specifically examining the Lord's Supper, I will lay a foundation for my thoughts.